-Figure 39 Distribution of emissions between different functions (kamupak, 2021)
+Figure 39 Distribution of emissions between different functions (Kamupak, 2021)

-4.2 "Hamburgs Werkstoff Innovative" - Regional bottle-to-bottle recycling of HDPE
+4.2 "Hamburgs Wertstoff Innovative" - Regional bottle-to-bottle recycling of HDPE

-The "Hamburgs Werkstoff Innovative", translation: Hamburg's Innovative Recyclables, is an example of a successful collaboration between actors in a recycling plastic packaging product value chain in order to implement a regional bottle-to-bottle recycling of HDPE (Biorepack, 2021).
-The HDPE bottle for laundry detergent product, sold in Hamburg, is made up of 100% HDPE recyclates extracted from separately collection post-consumer packaging waste from Hamburg.
-The successful implementation of the product cycle depends on each and every actor within the local recycling value chain working together and contributing.
+The "Hamburgs Wertstoff Innovative", Hamburg's Resources Innovative, is an example of a successful collaboration between actors in a plastic value chain in order to implement a regional bottle-to-bottle recycling of HDPE (Hamburgs Wertstoff Innovative, 2019).
+The HDPE bottle for laundry detergent product, sold in Hamburg, is made up of 100% HDPE recyclates extracted from post-consumer packaging waste from Hamburg.
+The successful implementation of the product cycle depends on each actor within the local recycling value chain working together and contributing.

-The project started in 2019 brings together actors active in Hamburg (see Figure X):
+The project started in 2019 brings together actors active in Hamburg (see Figure 40):

-- Stadtreinigung Hamburg (local waste management authority): Collects the recyclables (plastic packaging) in the Hamburg region and delivers it to Veolia's sorting facility. - Veolia (recycler): Accepts the separately collected materials, carries out the sorting and recycling process in order to produce the target HDPE recyclate material. - Unilever (producer): Designs the product and uses the produced recyclate to produce HDPE bottles for their laundry detergent product. - Budni (drugstore chain): Sells the product on their shelves. - Hamburg University of Technology (research institute): Supports the extensive tests conducted and the project with their scientific expertise.
+- Stadtreinigung Hamburg (local waste management authority): Collects the recyclables (plastic packaging) in the Hamburg region and delivers it to Veolia's sorting facility. - Veolia (recycler): Accepts the collected materials, carries out the sorting and recycling process in order to produce the target HDPE recyclate material. - Unilever (producer): Designs the product and uses the produced recyclate to produce HDPE bottles for their laundry detergent product. - Budni (drugstore chain): Sells the product on their shelves. - Hamburg University of Technology (research institute): Supports the extensive tests conducted and the project with their scientific expertise.